Skullcandy: Products

 Skullcandy's products are primarily targeted at the outdoor action sports demographic (snowboarders, skateboarders, etc.) and the general consumer market, but they have expanded in recent years into the premium audio market with products such as the Crusher headphones.

-Over recent years, Skullcandy has launched a range of partnerships and collaborations that span audio and lifestyle brands, and influential individuals.
+Over recent years, Skullcandy has launched a range of partnerships and collaborations that span audio and lifestyle brands, and influential individuals including a roster of NBA players including Kevin Durant and James Harden, along with a SuperModel team.
 The company has established technology partnerships with leading audio companies such as Bose and THX to integrate advanced sound features into its products.
 Additionally, the brand has launched limited-edition collections and collaborations, including with Burton, and Doritos.

 Skullcandy products are sold through retailers, specialty outlets, corporate incentive programs and the company's online store.